 - Go to Promethease and follow their instructions to create an account.
 This includes giving informed consent and paying $12 for DNA analysis.

 - Upload your raw DNA file to Promethease.
 They will contact you via email to let you know when your results are ready.
 It is usually the same day.

 If you have trouble using Promethease but have your raw DNA data, please contact Connie Lee at email@example.com who may be able to assist you.

 When you return to Promethease, you will see your filename, and to the left will be 3 dots in a column labeled Action.
 Hover over the dots with your cursor and click on View Report.

 You’ll arrive at a screen of results, but first Promethease will walk you through a tutorial on using their service.
 After the tutorial, you’ll be able to see every result in your raw DNA, as sampled by Ancestry, that connects to a scientific finding.
 Those results that are associated with a health condition are in a red-bordered box.
 If you have the Common Hispanic Mutation, one result, probably the first, will be labeled rs267607203(C;T).
 The important parts are the two letters – C;T. If one of these is T, that indicates the presence of the Common Hispanic Mutation.

 If your raw DNA indicates the presence of the Common Hispanic Mutation, there are several next steps:

 - Contact your PCP who can refer you to a neurologist and a genetic counselor.
 50% of people with the Common Hispanic Mutation will never have a symptom, but it’s good to establish a relationship with a neurologist just in case.
 A neurologist may want to order a baseline MRI so that your current condition can be documented should there be a future change.
-Angioma Alliance has multiple Centers of Excellence around the US where experts can be found.
+Alliance to Cure Cavernous Malformation has multiple Centers of Excellence around the US where experts can be found.

 - A genetic counselor can help you share this information with your immediate family, who may choose to get tested as well.